samuelschimmel/samuelschimmel.github.io/wellness.md

 {:toc}

+# Preamble

+I find myself frequently dispensing health advice to friends and family members.
+In particular I give a lot of advice about sun protection, because it is alarmingly overlooked in our deranged sun-worshipping post-WWII American culture.
+I also compiled a list of less obvious oral care tips that I have sent to several folks.
+So I decided to combine these into a single document and add some other healthy lifestyle practices I recommend.
+Very little in this guide requires seeing a doctor or getting a prescription, it's mostly all practices

+# Foundations

+I don't have a ton to say about these topics, but I start with them because they are some of the most important foundations of a healthy lifestyle.

-# Hydration and sleep
+## Hydration

 I try to drink at least 2 gallons of water per day.
-I try to drink 1 gallon within the first 2 hours of waking up when I'm most dehydrated from sleeping.
+In particular I try to drink 1.5 gallon within the first 2 hours of waking up when I'm most dehydrated from sleeping.

 Get a BPA-free water bottle.
 Wash it every day or every other day.
-Have a few so you can rotate between them while the other is in the dishwasher.
+Have a few so you have spares and can rotate between them while the others are in the dishwasher.

 EWG Tap Water Database: https://www.ewg.org/tapwater/

+## Sleep

+Insufficient sleep causes irreparable brain damage.
+Always get at least 8 hours of sleep per night.

+## Hypertension

+Many adults have hypertension (elevated blood pressure).
+Get a home blood pressure monitor, learn how to interpret the numbers, check your blood pressure.
+Have your feet flat on the floor and put the cuff directly on your arm with no fabric in between.
+If your blood pressure is elevated, see a primary care doctor and get a blood pressure medication prescription.
+For some reason when I found out I have hypertension I was scared of blood pressure medication side effects and wasted a lot of time trying to lower my blood pressure by changing my diet.
+In retrospect, this was extremely stupid and I really regret it.
+I now take 50 mg losartan potassium every day and have experienced zero side effects.
+Untreated hypertension causes permanent organ damage over time.
+There's no reason to delay starting a blood pressure medication if you have hypertension.

 # Sun Protection

+## tl;dr

+Regardless of season or weather conditions, using sunscreen everyday, and wearing a sun hat and sunglassses when you're outside and the sun is up, are the absolute most important things you can do to limit premature aging and look young in middle age and beyond.
+There are many things you can do to reduce UV exposure, which I detail in this section, but as with most things in life, you can get 80% of the benefits with 20% of the efforts. **In this case that means applying sunscreen with UVA protection to your face and neck every morning (don't forget SPF lip balm), and wearing sunglasss and a wide-brimmed UPF sun hat whenever you're outside and the sun is up.**

 ## The Importance of Sun Protection